shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 In order to view those tokens, you have to add the token contract address.

-Click on `Add Token` below the coin list of the wallet and type in the AVAXDATAHUB contract address, then the rest of the information should automatically be loaded, as shown in the image below.
+Click on "Add Token" below the coin list of the wallet and type in the AVAXDATAHUB contract address, then the rest of the information should automatically be loaded, as shown in the image below.

 ![contract_address_typed](https://i.imgur.com/r8aglQ9.png)